DrUmranAli/FluxZayn/README.md

 This extension integrates FLUX-based image generation with LayerDiffuse capabilities (using TransparentVAE) into SD WebUI Forge.

+This repo is a Forge version implementation of LayerDiffuse-Flux (https://github.com/RedAIGC/Flux-version-LayerDiffuse)

 ## Features

 -   FLUX Model Support (Text-to-Image and Image-to-Image).